SUSE Annual Conference

 Speakers:

-We are delighted to announce the following speakers:
+We were delighted to welcome the following speakers:

 • Keynote Speaker: Tom Arthur MSP, Minister for Employment and Investment

 • Andy Bell, CEO of HelpFirst.
 HelpFirst uses AI to help improve service delivery and increase efficiency in organisations that look after vulnerable people at scale, across social services, special needs education and large charities.
-Andy will be discussing the role and use of AI in service delivery.
+Andy discussed the role and use of AI in service delivery.

-• Alan MacKillop and Ian George from Alliance for Inclusion along with Fiona Walker, SUSE Marketing and Communications Manager, will be presenting on a new project at the forefront of self-management activities.
+• Ian George from Alliance for Inclusion along with Fiona Walker, SUSE Marketing and Communications Manager, presented a new project at the forefront of self-management activities.
 The team will be discussing a new tool which facilitates early action to sustain employment.

-• Jenny Marshall, Head of Operations at Glasgow Centre for Inclusive Living, will be discussing DPOs and the Co-production of Employability Support
+• Jenny Marshall, Head of Operations at Glasgow Centre for Inclusive Living, discussed DPOs and the Co-production of Employability Support

-• David MacDougall, Managing Consultant from 50 Degrees will be discussing the Pathways to Work Green Paper and the Implications for Scotland.
+• David MacDougall, Managing Consultant from 50 Degrees discussed the Pathways to Work Green Paper and the Implications for Scotland.

 Panel Discussion:

-What does success look like for the new Specialist Employability services?
+What does success look like for the new Specialist Employability Support (SES) services?

-Ian Bruce will chair a panel of experts as they discuss the new Specialist Employability services and what success looks like around quality, impact, choice, co-production, equity and resources.
+Ian Bruce chaired a panel of experts as they discussed the new SES services and what success looks like around quality, impact, choice, co-production, equity and resources.

 • Pegs Bailey, National Third Sector Employability Partnership Engagement Manager, Scotland